Can You Legitimately Strike It Rich From Penny Stocks?

 - A minimum of 1.1 million publicly traded shares with a value of at least $40 million.

-- A stock price of at least $4 per share.
+- The stock price must be at least $4 per share.

 The companies that issue penny stocks usually can’t meet these stringent listing requirements.

-A single piece of good or bad news can make or break your penny stock investment.
+Penny stocks are a highly speculative investment.
+A single piece of good or bad news can make or break your investment in a penny stock.
 The companies are so small that their success may be contingent on getting FDA approval for a single drug or obtaining a patent.
 A relatively small change in demand for the stock can also result in major gains or losses.

 Most penny stocks have a low trading volume.
 That means they trade infrequently, which is bad news for you when you want to sell.